russhustle/leetpattern/docs/md/0974_subarray_sums_divisible_by_k.md

-## 974. Subarray Sums Divisible By K
+## 974. Subarray Sums Divisible by K